 The Three Passes Trek is an opportunity for trekkers to challenge themselves in the world-famous Everest mountain region.
 There’s no need to train years and spend thousands of dollars to be in the presence of Mt.
 Everest on the Three Passes Trek.

 Some people are content with hiking only to Everest Base Camp to tick off this bucket list item, but I recommend taking your experience to the next level.
 Push yourself harder, walk a little further, and climb a little higher.
-This trek is worth it, and my Three Passes Trek Guide will help you succeed in getting there, without a guide!
+This trek is worth it, and my Three Passes Trek Guide will help you plan your trek, without a guide!

-Everyone should expect to encounter some signs of altitude sickness.
-These include shortness of breath, loss of appetite, blurry vision, headaches, nausea, trouble sleeping, and fatigue.
+Everyone should expect to experience some signs of altitude sickness on the Three Passes Trek.
+Symptoms include shortness of breath, loss of appetite, blurry vision, headaches, nausea, trouble sleeping, and fatigue.
 It is critical to listen to your body and know when to take a rest day or drop down to lower elevation.
 Taking it slow is the best way to allow your body to adjust to the altitude.

 Overview of the Three Passes Trek Without A Guide